1933–34 Kangaroo tour of Great Britain: The journey

 Les Heidke was suffering from leg ulcers before the squad left Sydney and Dan Dempsey was brought in to take his place.
 The Queenslanders in the squad all contributed £10 to enable Heidke to make the tour as a private citizen and to perhaps recover in time to play.
 Heidke sailed with the squad from Sydney on the SS Manduna bound for Melbourne where they boarded the SS Jervis Bay for England.
 At sea Heidke's condition did not improve and he was put off the ship in Perth and headed home.

 Exhibition matches were played in Colombo, Sri Lanka and in Egypt.
 Sydney University centre Ray Morris contracted an ear infection at sea.
 In the Mediterranean his condition worsened and he was put off the ship in Malta and hospitalised in Valletta.
 Two days later he died of meningitis.

 Test venues

 The three Ashes series tests took place at the following venues.
-Two of the tests were played at Swinton.